venkat19-spec/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
+Predict which patients are more likely to suffer heart disease in the near future.

 ---

-## Predict which patients are more likely to suffer heart disease in the near future.
+## Methodology:
 * Created **modified version of data** by transforming ordinal features to categorical names and conversion of data types for better interpretation.
 * Performed **EDA** to gain insights in distributions in subcategories of each variable, hist plots to check